Frequently Asked Questions

 Generally the summer season lasts from April to November.
 Regular temperatures above 20°C begin as early as April and then begin to drop below 20°C in November.
 Winters in Andalucia are very mild.
 December, January and February are the coldest months with average temperatures around 18°C during the day and 8°C at night.
 March is a transitional month and temperatures often exceeded 20°C, but with an average of 320 days of sunshine per year you can be sure of an all year round biker friendly climate.

-Here at GS Motorcycle Tours we try and cater for all skill levels and we change our routes to be tailor made to your skill level and ensure the most fun for all, but there are some basic requirements.
+Here at GS Motorcycle Tours we try and cater for all skill levels and can change our routes to cater to your skill level and ensure the most fun for all, but we have to remind everyone that we are not a training or learning school and expect everyone to have a certain level of riding ability.

 Ride at the national speed limit, 90 km/h (60 mph) or as signed on open country roads, 120 km/h (75 mph) on motorways.